writerowson/assignment-10/README.md

-# Happinning Happiness
+# Happenning Happiness

-Live site link <b>
+Live site link <b> https://golden-biscotti-443cea.netlify.app/</b>

-### Feature that Use in this Website
+### Feature that I  Used in this Website

-* React-bootstrap and plain CSS to give style.
+* React-bootstrap and plain CSS both to give style.
+*  I used Javascript as programming language
+* And react javascript framwork.
-* Firebase for
+* Firebase for  managing all data real-time in the database
+* For simple authentication  I used reuseble hooks of React Firebase Hooks
-* toastify to use show email verifiation msg
+* toastify  and alert both to use show email verifiation msg